 To fill in the information sheet in MS Word prior to printing, simply select and edit the text.
 Blue placeholder copy denotes user content; however, all text is editable if you wish to customise further.
 Select a placeholder image and in the format toolbar function choose “Change Picture” (screenshot shown below), which will open a window through which you can select a replacement image from your files.
 You can resize the images and/or text fields using click-drag if needed or click and delete unwanted content.

-Caution: Don’t try to open / edit the file online direct from Dropbox.
+As a note of caution, don’t try to open / edit the file online direct from Dropbox.
 For some reason (?) these specially formatted Word documents usually look wonky if you open them in Word online.
 At least at present.
 Download a copy of the free pet information sheet template file and then open it on your own device.
 Then you can edit and use as you wish for your pet’s files.